 Find a reputable vendor like Blue Raven Solar can help you negotiate which equipment is best for your home and how much of it you need.
 They will evaluate the best place to install your solar panels to have the biggest impact on your energy production.

 When you’re wondering how much does it cost to get solar panels, there are two main factors that will affect the price: the quality of the equipment and installing it.
 According to the Center for Sustainable Energy, the average cost of panels and installation is between $15,000 and $25,000.

 This may sound overwhelmingly expensive.
 However, high-quality solar panels can last up to 20 years.
-There are lower quality panels that will cost less, but they will not last as long nor will they have the same energy and cost savings.
+If you wish to learn about how solar panels are installed to last this long, you can click here and get insights.
+Besides this, there are lower-quality panels that will cost less.
+But they will not last as long nor will they have the same energy and cost savings.

 Most systems won’t require maintenance over the years, so you won’t have many expenses after it is installed.
-Take time to research and compare equipment to find the combination of quality and longevity that works for your price point.
+Take time to research and compare equipment.
+Find the combination of quality and longevity that works for your price point.